or-equals/dotfiles/README.md

 * [iTerm](https://www.iterm2.com/) for an improved terminal.

 ## Setup
 1. Install all of the tools above.

-2. Clone this repository and run the setup script.
+1. Clone this repository and run the setup script.
 ```
 git clone https://github.com/plicjo/dotfiles.git
 cd dotfiles
 ./setup.sh
 ```
-3. Fire up vim and install the plugins with `:PlugInstall`
+1. Fire up vim and install the plugins with `:PlugInstall`
+1. Make sure all the remote Neovim plugins are installed with `:UpdateRemotePlugins`